crelies/FireTVKit/README.md

 1. Currently there is only a reactive implementation.
 That's why you need `RxSwift`.
 2. Deployment target of your App is >= iOS 9.0 .
+3. At the moment Bitcode is not supported.
+I hope that I will make progress in the future.

 ## Installation